Skip to content

 )

-1. Through storing file-type data, such as SharedPreferences, configure and use SDK, add code for obtaining tag data in the configuration section.
+1. Store data in file types, such as SharedPreferences, configure SDK, add code to retrieve tag data in the configuration.

 SharedPreferences sp = context.getSharedPreferences(SP_STORE_DATA, MODE_PRIVATE);